lovesh/ps-sig/README.md

 is implemented as described in the paper.

-The signature scheme from section 6.1 of the paper allows for signing committed messages as well.
+The signature scheme from section 6.1 of the paper allows for signing blinded messages as well.
-Demonstrated by test `test_sig_committed_messages`.
+Demonstrated by test `test_signature_blinded_messages`.
 Implementing proof of knowledge of a signature from section 6.2 of paper.
 Demonstrated by test `test_PoK_sig`.
 In addition to proof of knowledge, the user can also reveal some of the messages under the signature without revealing all messages or signature.
 Demonstrated in test `test_PoK_sig_reveal_messages`.